nmcguinness/L8-3DGD-Module-Content/Notes/interior_level_design_companion_2025-26.md

 ### ReBeat — Environmental Storytelling as Score Feedback

-ReBeat's environmental storytelling serves a different purpose than Cob Cop or Ale & Ambition — it communicates **escalating stakes** rather than investigative narrative.
+ReBeat's environmental storytelling serves a different purpose than Cobb Cop or Ale & Ambition — it communicates **escalating stakes** rather than investigative narrative.
 As ghost count increases and the play space becomes more threatening, the environment should reflect that escalation through material emissive intensity, Niagara density, and lighting temperature drift toward cooler, more urgent values.

 This is state-driven environmental storytelling: the space itself tells the player how close they are to failure through visual intensity, not through explicit UI.
 Define two or three environment states tied to ghost count thresholds and implement the transitions as Blueprint-driven light and material parameter changes on the same pattern as the lighting state system described in §5.